 Dogs have been hunting wild animals and birds for centuries.
-In fact, we all know that originally, dogs were domesticated by humans primarily to help out with hunting, whether by becoming best hunting dogs on their own merit, or by assisting human hunters.
+In fact, we all know that originally, dogs were domesticated by humans primarily to help out with hunting, whether by becoming the best-hunting dogs on their own merit or by assisting human hunters.

-Hunting is still very popular, and hunters are always on the lookout for the best hunting dogs, which are often chosen and listed by other professional hunters who evaluate every gun dog's capabilities and assess which gun dog breed is most appropriate for certain types of hunts.
+Hunting is still prevalent, and hunters are always looking for the best hunting dogs, often chosen and listed by other professional hunters who evaluate every gun dog's capabilities and assess which gun dog breed is most appropriate for certain types of hunts.

-When it comes to choosing only the best hunting dogs, that is a very hard pick to make.
+When it comes to choosing only the best hunting dogs, that is a tough pick to make.
 All dogs are unique in their own regard and are best for specific hunting tasks.

 RECOMMENDED: 30 Essential Gun Dog Supplies for Game Hunters

 30 Best Hunting Dogs for All Types of Game

 A close relative of (or rather a mixture of) American Water Spaniels, Pointers, and Retrievers, Boykin Spaniel is a breed that has originated in South Carolina back at the beginning of the 20th century.

 Serious hunters especially love these rare best-hunting dogs.
 They have gathered some decent (but not highest) rankings on the hunting dogs charts across multiple dogs hunting online resources.